djhaskin987/degasolv/docs/command-reference.rst

   "hickory|maple|oak"

 Alternatives will be considered in order of appearance.
-In general, specifying more than one alternative should be msotly unecessary, and generally to be avoided.
-THis is because many alternatives tend to impact performance significantly; but they are there and usable if needed.
+In general, specifying more than one alternative should be mostly unecessary, and generally to be avoided.
+This is because specifying too many alternatives tend to impact performance significantly; but they are available and usable if needed.

 Each alternative is composed of a package id and an optional specification of what versions of that package satisfy the alternative, like this::